Sand Lake (Leeds and Grenville United Counties, Ontario): History

-San Lake is the southernmost of the original pre-Rideau Canal lakes in this area.
+Sand Lake is the southernmost of the original pre-Rideau Canal lakes in this area.
 To the north, water from Opinicon Lake flowed south through a small river to Sand Lake.
 At the southern outlet of Sand Lake, the 1 mi long Jones Falls Rapids flowed into the White Fish River, which then flowed through Morton Bay on its way to Lower Beverley Lake and from there via the Gananoque River to Gananoque, Ontario.
 It was part of a native travel route that led from the Ottawa River, up the Rideau River, through the Rideau Lakes, and then to the St. Lawrence River at Gananoque.
 The lake was a bit smaller, and 8 ft lower, than it is today.
 The name, Sand Lake, first appears on an 1816 map of the Rideau waterway drawn by Lieutenant Joshua Jebb, Royal Engineer.

 In about 1820, settler Walter Davis Jr., set up a sawmill on the rapids between Opinicon Lake and Sand Lake in the location occupied by today's Davis Lock.
 That location was then known as Davis's Rapids.
 The British military purchased Davis's sawmill and property in 1829 so that a lock for the new Rideau Canal could be built there.